danihall/esm-loading/README.md

 ## how does it work?
 This repo consists of:
-- a Rollup config that analyses js files and builds a graph as a JSON to map modules to their dependencies (as well as other optional stuff)
+- a Rollup config (`rollup.config.js` and `rollup.utils.js`) that analyses js files and builds a graph as a JSON to map modules to their dependencies (as well as other optional stuff)
-- a module `esm-loader.js` whose purpose is to dynamically load modules following the logic previously mentionned.
+- a module `esm-loader.js` *(assets/js/esm-loader.js)* whose purpose is to dynamically load modules following the logic previously mentionned.

+> These 3 files are at the core of my esm loading strategy, feel free to inspect them.

 Rollup is used with a specific config to build files and do the "Rollup things" like tree-shaking, minifying, etc.
 Added to the final ouput, Rollup API is used to create a `graph.json` that will contain key information about each module you wish to load on the browser.

+> This file *graph.json* is what the Rollup config is used for, its purpose is to be used Server Side to:
+> - compare the HTML and the selectors listed in the graph to add the corresponding scripts and links.
+> - build a new JSON that lists the modules to be loaded dynamically.

 The entry point of your files fed to Rollup should be a `index.json`, having this shape:
 ```json